Wall Decorating Ideas To Transform Your Blank Walls

 For your dining room, show off pretty serveware, vases, pitchers or teapots with stylish wire wall shelves.
 They provide storage with a rustic touch.
 Visually, they add structure while retaining an open, airy feel.

-Wall Décor Ideas to Help Transform Your Room
+How to Hang Wall Art – Ideas to Transform Your Room

 Artwork does a beautiful job of adding personality and ambiance to your room.
 Once you’ve managed to choose the artwork you love, then knowing how to arrange it on your walls poses a whole other dilemma.
 Fear not!
 Our expert advice on the ins and outs of hanging art will make your home’s walls feel gallery-worthy in no time.